kkga/kkga/work/webflow.md

 ## Interactions and animations

-When I started working on "Interactions 2.0", Webflow already had basic tooling to add interactions and animations to elements on a page.
-However, we wanted a more poweful and flexible solution that would let authors create rich, sequenced animations using a visual timeline.
-Another goal was to let authors create animations and interactions based on various dynamic inputs, like scroll position or mouse movement.
+When I started working on "Interactions 2.0", Webflow already had basic tools for adding interactions and animations to elements on a page.
+However, we wanted a more powerful and flexible solution that would allow authors to create rich, sequenced animations using a visual timeline.
+Additionally, we wanted to give authors the ability to create animations and interactions based on various dynamic inputs, such as scroll position or mouse movement.

-While exploring different approaches for a visual interface, I came up with the idea of a simplified vertical timeline that would let authors stack various "actions" along an axis.
-The vertical axis can represent either time or a dynamic value from user's input, such as mouse position or scroll progress.
+While exploring different approaches for a visual interface, I came up with the idea of a simplified vertical timeline that would allow authors to stack various "actions" along an axis.
+The vertical axis can represent either time or a dynamic value from user input, such as mouse position or scroll progress.

 <figure>
   <img src="/img/webflow/webflow-ix-mock.webp"/>
 </figure>

-This interface metaphor proved to strike a perfect balance between a full-blown timeline usually found in professional animation software and a simple yet flexible way to create rich animations and interactions.
+This interface metaphor proved to be a good balance between the full-blown timelines found in professional animation software and a simple yet flexible way to create rich animations and interactions.

 #### External links